mkbaldwin/cloud-study-guides/2-Compute_Services.md

 AWS Lambda is a serverless computing service that allows for application code to run without provisioning any server infrastructure.
 Commonly referred to as functions as a service.
 Only pay for what you use based on execution time and memory.
 Integrates well with event driven architectures and other AWS services.
 Benefits include: low maintenance, auto scaling, fauly tolerence, serveless architecture, and pay by usage.

+## Elastic Load Balancing

+AWS elastic load balancing is a highly available and scalable service for managing traffic into an application.
+The service runs always in at least two availability zones and autoscales based on load.

+There are four types of load balancers:

+ * **Application Load Balancer** - An application load balancer works at the application layer (OSI layer 7) and can load balance/proxy HTTP/HTTPS traffic.
+Allows for specifying advanced routing rules.
+ * **Network Load Balancer** - A network load balancer works at the transport layer (OSI layer 4) and is capable of load balancing most TCP/UDP protocols.
+ * **Gateway Load Balancer** - Provides cloud native load balancing for virtual appliances.
+ * **Classic Load Balancer** - Older style of load balancer that supports TCP/SSL connections and EC2-classic.
+Supports sticky sessions using application-generated cookies.